srobinson0586/ttg-basic/1-python-programming/1.15_functions/functions.md

 All variables in a program may not be accessible at all locations in that program.
 This depends on where you have declared a variable.

 The scope of a variable determines the portion of the program where you can access a particular identifier.
-There are two basic scopes of variables in Python"
+There are two basic scopes of variables in Python:

 -   Global variables
 -   Local variables